Best Colleges for Creative Writing

 The curriculum at the undergraduate creative writing program is designed to encourage students to explore their interests and experiment with different forms of writing.
 Students can choose from courses in fiction, poetry, creative nonfiction, and screenwriting, as well as courses in literary translation, editing, and publishing.
 Additionally, the program offers a variety of writing opportunities for students, including workshops, readings, and literary magazines.

-Emory's undergraduate creative writing program has produced many successful writers, including Pulitzer Prize-winning poet Natasha Trethewey, novelist Alice Walker, and nonfiction writer Annette Gordon-Reed.
-Graduates of the program have gone on to win numerous awards and fellowships, such as the Guggenheim Fellowship, the National Book Award, and the PEN/Faulkner Award.
+The creative writing program for undergrads at Emory has given rise to a bunch of talented writers, like Pulitzer Prize-winning poet Natasha Trethewey, fiction writer Alice Walker, and nonfiction author Annette Gordon-Reed.
+Those who've graduated from the program have managed to snag a bunch of cool awards and fellowships, like the Guggenheim Fellowship, the National Book Award, and the PEN/Faulkner Award.

 5. Massachusetts Institute of Technology